Cats That Look Like Hitler!

-Cats That Look Like Hitler is a satirical website featuring photographs of cats resembling Adolf Hitler, dictator of Germany from 1933 to 1945.
-Such cats are often referred to as kitler on the internet.
-Most of the cats are piebald, with a large black splotch underneath its nose, much like the dictator's toothbrush moustache, and other features that suggest a typically stern expression.
+Cats That Look Like Hitler! is a satirical website featuring photographs of cats resembling Adolf Hitler, dictator of Germany from 1933 to 1945.
+Such cats are often referred to as kitler on the Internet.
+The majority of the cats are piebald, with a large black splotch underneath their noses, much like the dictator's toothbrush moustache, and other features that suggest a typically stern expression.
 Some have diagonal black patches on their heads resembling Hitler's fringe.
 The site was founded by Koos Plegt and Paul Neve in 2006 and became widely known after being featured on several television programmes across Europe and Australia.
-The site is now run only by Neve; as of February 2013 he had approved photographs of over 7,500 cats.
-The site is seemingly no longer maintained, as the webpage has not been updated since April 2014.
+The site was later run only by Neve.
+By February 2013 he had approved photographs of over 7,500 cats.
+The website has not been updated since April 2014.

 In popular culture

-Stephen Colbert mentioned the site in his The Colbert Report in July 2010.
+Stephen Colbert mentioned the site on The Colbert Report in July 2010.
 The site was commonly referenced in the now defunct Australian gaming magazine Total Gamer and has become well known in New Zealand since it was mentioned on the Edge Nightshow by Brad Wattson that his cat 'Piggles' was the No. 1 "kitler" (kitty Hitler) in the world.
 The site was also mentioned fleetingly in The Social Network.